lukechampine/freeze/README.md

 Appending to a frozen slice will trigger a panic iff `len(slice) < cap(slice)`.
 This is because appending to a full slice will allocate new memory.

-`Map` requires allocating two pages.
-For the specific reason why, see comments in the implementation.

 Unix is the only supported platform.
 Windows support is not planned, because it doesn't support a syscall analogous to `mprotect`.